FB2026_02 , released June 18, 2026

 Multiple UAS constructs of Hsap\DOT1L have been introduced into flies, both wild-type and variants associated with human disease.
 See the 'Disease-Implicated Variants' table below.
 Hsap\DOT1L variants behave as gain-of-function alleles and lead to increased H3K79 methylation levels.
 Expression of wild-type Hsap\DOT1L driven in the expression pattern of Dmel\gpp results in a lowered adult eclosion rate; this effect is more pronounced with mutant variants.
 Surviving adults exhibit wing defects, including wing vein defects and blistering; phenotypes induced by expression of mutant isoforms are more severe than those induced by wild-type Hsap\DOT1L.

-Flies homozygous for loss of function alleles of Dmel\gpp exhibit developmental delay and a decrease of H3K79 methylation, and die during larval stages.
+Flies homozygous for loss-of-function alleles of Dmel\gpp exhibit developmental delay and a decrease of H3K79 methylation, and die during larval stages.
 Ubiquitous RNAi knockdown has similar results.

-[updated Jan.
-2024 by FlyBase; FBrf0222196]
+[updated Aug.
+2025 by FlyBase; FBrf0222196]

 Disease Summary Information